octave-app/octave-app.github.io/Download.md

 This page contains all the releases of Octave.app.
 If you're not sure which one to get, just grab the latest version, from the top of the page.

-For betas and prereleases, see [Developer Downloads](/Developer-Downloads.html).
+For betas and prereleases, including the new 5.x series see [Developer Downloads](/Developer-Downloads.html).

 ## Installation Notes